Gathering or distributing the university?

 Of course, in the case of DIT the Grangegorman project is based precisely on the assumption that a single location creates a more cohesive and vibrant educational institution.
 Elsewhere also, multi-campus universities (for example, De Montfort in England) have been consolidating their locations in order to have a single campus.

 So what, if anything, should be the principle underlying all this?
 Is there a desirable model?
 The answer to that depends of course on how we view the future of higher education, and how we see university programmes developing.
 It is also connected with questions of economic development and regeneration, as towns and communities often argue that a university in their midst is necessary to attract investment and skills.

 There doesn’t of course have to be ‘an answer’ to this – there can be several models and diversity may be desirable.
 But if there isn’t an answer, there needs to be an idea or a basis for assessment of what is right in each case.
 We need to have a sense of the economics of distributed universities, and of their capacity to connect subject areas with each other across distances.
 And we also need to have a proper view on what is reasonable in terms of a higher education presence in regional communities, and whether people from these communities can be offered programmes that don’t force them to leave (with the risk that they won’t return).
-We need to have a proper view of the geography of higher education.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+We need to have a proper view of the geography of higher education.higher education, university comment below, or link to this permanent URL from your own site.